DevExpress-Examples/winforms-pivot-grid-connect-to-an-olap-datasource/Readme.md

 * [Form1.cs](./CS/WinOlapRetrieveFieldsExample/Form1.cs) (VB: [Form1.vb](./VB/WinOlapRetrieveFieldsExample/Form1.vb))
 <!-- default file list end -->
-# How to connect a Pivot Grid to an OLAP datasource
+# Pivot Grid for WinForms - How to connect a Pivot Grid to an OLAP datasource

 If you have a cube on the OLAP server (Microsoft Analysis Services), you can view its data using the [Pivot Grid](https://docs.devexpress.com/WindowsForms/3409/controls-and-libraries/pivot-grid).
 This example demonstrates how to specify connection settings and create fields that represent OLAP measures and dimensions.